egberts/vim-nftables/doc/vimscript-syntax.md

 A terminal node may be a static symbol or empty:

-    A -> empty
+    A -> ε
     B -> 'b'

 The detail of their corresponding vimscript syntax is next.

-Note: In DSL parlance, we use a unique identifier (e.g., `A`, `B`) if its usage is not the same as mentioned throughout this article.
+Note: In CSG parlance, we use the next available but unique identifier (e.g., `A`, `B`) if its RHS production is not the same as initially mentioned throughout this article: resuse of identifier is essential to explain the ever-expansive CSG notations.

 Empty
 -----
-The simplistic CSL declaration of a terminal node is an empty set:
+The simplistic CSG declaration of a terminal node is an empty set:

-    A -> empty
+    A -> ε

 and is declared by vimscript syntax statement of:

     syntax cluster A contains=

-But the `contains=` attribute without any parameter value is a vimscript interpreter error.
+The `contains=` attribute without any parameter value is a vimscript interpreter error.

-Yet it shall be written here as a guide for subsequential CSL building blocks.
+Yet it shall be written here merely as a guide for subsequential CSG building blocks.

-This means, for use in vimscript syntax, the CSL language specification shall be condensed to having all empty statements optimized out.
+This means, for proper use in vimscript syntax, CSG language specification shall be condensed to having all empty statements optimized and removed out.

-Furthermore, one can reconstruct the optimized-out empty by examining the terminal node for symbolic and no further jump out.

 Static
 ----